QuantEcon/lecture-source-jl/rst_files/fundamental_types.rst

 .. code-block:: julia

-    # sqrt(-1.0) # throws exception, turned off to prevent breaking notebook
+    # sqrt(-1.0)                        # Throws exception, turned off to prevent breaking notebook

-    # to see the error
+    # To see the error
-    try sqrt(-1.0); catch err; err end # catches the exception and prints it.
+    try sqrt(-1.0); catch err; err end  # Catches the exception and prints it

 Another example you will see is when the compiler cannot convert between types

 .. code-block:: julia

-    # convert(Int64, 3.12) # throws exception, turned off to prevent breaking notebook
+    # convert(Int64, 3.12)                        # Throws exception, turned off to prevent breaking notebook

-    # to see the error
+    # To see the error
-    try convert(Int64, 3.12); catch err; err end # catches the exception and prints it.
+    try convert(Int64, 3.12); catch err; err end  # Catches the exception and prints it.

 If these exceptions are generated from unexpected cases in your code, it may be appropriate simply let them occur and ensure you can read the error